Sample environments and equipment

 The spinner can be configured in three different ways: Rotation around the vertical axis (minimum SDD ~170 mm), rotation around the horizontal axis centered on the hexapod (minimum SDD ~170 mm), and rotation around the horizontal axis downstream end on the hexapod (PDF configuration, minimum SDD ~ 95 mm).
 The PDF configuration can unfortunately not be used with the Cryostream.

-A Huber 408 goniometer mounted with the rotation axis in vertical orientation.
+A Huber 408 goniometer mounted with the rotation axis in vertical orientation on top of a linear stage (X).
 Manual Huber 1002 goniometer heads are used for alignment of the sample.
 The goniometer is not equipped with an encoder.
+For XRD-CT the linear stage is scanned continuously and rotation is done in steps.

 2D scanning stage based on two Standa 8MT50 stages https://www.standa.lt/products/catalog/motorised_positioners?item=308&prod=motorized_translation_stages with rotary encodes and a full step resolution of 5 µm.
 Scan area 150 mm by 100 mm.
 One of the two axis can be used for continuous scans.
 The stage is equipped with a Newport M-BKL-4 kinematic base for easy exchange of the sample holder.